Contextualized Evaluations: Judging Language Model Responses to Underspecified Queries: Introduction

 In this work, we consider the role of \textbf{context} in the evaluation of language model responses to underspecified queries.
-We propose contextualized evaluations, a protocol to synthetically generate and incorporate diverse contexts (represented as follow-up question-answer pairs) to underspecified queries.
+We propose \textbf{contextualized evaluations}---a protocol to synthetically generate and incorporate diverse contexts (represented as follow-up question-answer pairs) when evaluating model responses to underspecified queries.
 By applying this procedure to queries from widely-used language model benchmark datasets, we investigate three main research questions:

 First, we investigate whether providing context to evaluators has a substantial effect on the conclusions drawn from evaluation.
 We sample responses from pairs of language models and collect pairwise preference judgments from both model-based as well as human evaluators, in context-agnostic (only the query and model outputs) and context-aware settings (additionally with follow-up questions and answers to clarify the query).
-Our experiments show not only that \textbf{inclusion of context during evaluation can significantly improve agreement between evaluators} (3-10\% absolute), but also that \textbf{context-aware evaluation can even flip win rates} between model pairs.
+Our experiments show not only that \textbf{inclusion of context during evaluation can significantly improve agreement between evaluators} (3-10\% absolute), but also that \textbf{context-aware evaluation can even flip benchmark rankings between model pairs} due to drastic changes in win rates.
 This raises concern for the reliability of findings produced from context-agnostic evaluations using today's language model benchmarks, which we find to be full of underspecified queries (Table~\ref{tab:underspecification_types}).

 Next, we ask whether context changes the criteria used by evaluators for making judgments.
 Without context, evaluators may make arbitrary judgments which reward surface-level adequacy of a response \cite{park-etal-2024-disentangling,chiang2024chatbot}.
 To evaluate this, we collect free-text justifications from both model and human evaluators.
 We find that \textbf{context-aware evaluation can decrease the frequency with which evaluators make judgments using surface-level properties like style} as opposed to other properties like response relevance (by 5-7\% absolute).